 I have my brand new tour hoodie and my jacket on and then wait seriously another 45 minutes in the dark, icy wind outside to pick up the little rucksack with nothing but my gloves – I technically had a wonderful, personal, magical evening here but might not return to this venue with a smile too soon.

-Die Drei ??? und der dunkle Taipan tour is scheduled to continue in 2022.
+Die Drei ??? und der dunkle Taipan tour continues in 2022.

 We paid ca. EUR 56 per seat.

 Performance **** out of 5 stars